-A day-dreamer escapes his anonymous life by disappearing into a world of fantasies filled with heroism, romance and action.
-When his job along with that of his co-worker are threatened, he takes action in the real world embarking on a global journey that turns into an adventure more extraordinary than anything he could have ever imagined.
+When his job along with that of his co-worker are threatened, Walter takes action in the real world embarking on a global journey that turns into an adventure more extraordinary than anything he could have ever imagined.

 While subjected to the horrors of World War II Germany, young Liesel finds solace by stealing books and sharing them with others.
 In the basement of her home, a Jewish refugee is being sheltered by her adoptive parents.

 229 of 309 people found this review helpful.

 Was this review helpful to you?